 The Wool Outreach Program enlisted support at the state and county level to maximize Wool Trust funding and create greater participation in Wool Trust goals.
 State sheep organizations were encouraged to develop their own programs for improving U.S. wool quality and competitiveness.
 Funding was supplied to groups on the condition that the program addressed the three specific goals of the Wool Trust Fund.
-As a result, this year 43 organizations carried out programs that worked to meet one or more of the three goals.
-It should be noted that in the thirteenth year of this program, states have steadily expanded their wool activities creating a greater synergy for achieving Wool Trust goals.
+As a result, this year 41 organizations carried out programs that worked to meet one or more of the three goals, and all have submitted reports on each of their programs.
+It should be noted that in the fourteenth year of this program, states have steadily expanded their wool activities creating a greater synergy for achieving Wool Trust goals.